EF / World Journeys

 Accessibility

-The original layout broke under large accessibility text sizes—particularly for older users.
+The original layout broke under large accessibility text sizes—particularly impactful for Go Ahead’s large contingent of older users.

-I redesigned it into a single-column, scalable layout, improving:
+I redesigned it into a single-column, scalable layout, improving readability, information hierarchy, and reliability across accessibility settings.

 This ensured the experience remained usable—and trustworthy—for all travelers.